 Cost to Remodel Kitchen per Square Foot

-It goes without saying that larger kitchens will cost more to renovate.
+It goes without saying that larger kitchens will have higher kitchen remodeling costs.
 But with every home remodeling project, there are “give and takes”, including material substitutions, appliance cost vs. value, and reducing the scope of the project.
 When you have a dream kitchen in mind but can’t afford the entire project, don’t hesitate to consider staged renovations where each year you can tackle another major kitchen upgrade.

 - Low End – laminates and basic tiles for kitchen surfaces and flooring, budget-friendly appliances, painting